 Stuff happens, and it can happen to you.
-Carbonite has saved my rear-end.
-Not once, but twice.
+Carbonite has saved my rear-end, not once, but twice.
 I’m now a customer for life.

 The Romantic Triangle

 Boy meets girl.
 They fall in madly love.
-But another girl is in love with the same boy.
-So she plots and schemes, relentlessly, to break them up, thus becoming, “The Girl We Love to Hate.”
+However, another girl is in love with the same boy, and she refuses go quietly into the night.
+So she plots and schemes, relentlessly, to break them up, thus becoming, The Girl We Love to Hate.

-Extramarital Affairs and Illegitimate Children.
+Extramarital Affairs and Illegitimate Children

-Long Lost Half Siblings.
+Long Lost Half Siblings

 The Big Frame-Up

-Catastrophic diseases or injuries.
+Catastrophic diseases or injuries

 Returning from the dead